tp13828/Assignment-7-8/README.md

  You can examine the implementation of the Pane, but should **NOT** modify the contents of the file when using it in your assignment.

  # `TestKeyPadPane.java`
- The `TestKeyPadPane.java` file shows how a quick demo of using this custom Pane.
+ The `TestKeyPadPane.java` file shows a quick demo of using this custom Pane.